How to protect your restaurant business from common and costly insurance claims. Insights from NEXT data.

 12 min read

 Fire.
 Equipment breakdown.
 Employee injury.
 Assault and battery.
 The day-to-day risks and threats restaurant small business owners face can feel never-ending.
+Watch this to learn how to protect your restaurant from its biggest risks:

 At NEXT Insurance, we understand the unique challenges of running a restaurant.
 We provide tailored business insurance for more than 500,000 business owners, including tens of thousands of restaurants and other food service entrepreneurs.